Cosmographic constraints from late-time probes including fast radio bursts: Fast radio bursts

-The average DM for the DM$_{\rm IGM}$ in terms of the redshift is described by the Macquart relation \cite{Macquart:2020lln}, whose form is
+The average DM for the DM$_{\rm IGM}$ in terms of the redshift is described by the Macquart relation \citep{Macquart:2020lln}, whose form is

-with $A=3cf_{\rm IGM}/(8 \pi G m_p)$, where $G$ is Newton's gravitational constant, $f_{\rm IGM}=0.83$ is the baryon mass fraction present in the IGM \cite{shull2012baryon}, and $H(z)$ is the Hubble parameter, carrying all the cosmological information.
-In order to use FRB data to constrain cosmological parameters, let us adopt two approaches for $H(z)$ presented in Eq. \eqref{e2}: $i$) reconstruction of $H(z)$ via neural network and $ii$) cosmography.
-Such approaches aim to alleviate the dependence on a specific cosmological model (see section \ref{sec3} for more details).
+with $A=3cf_{\rm IGM}/(8 \pi G m_p)$, where $G$ is Newton's gravitational constant, $f_{\rm IGM}=0.83$ is the baryon mass fraction present in the IGM \citep{shull2012baryon}, and $H(z)$ is the Hubble parameter, carrying all the cosmological information.
+In order to use FRB data to constrain cosmological parameters, let us adopt the cosmography approach for $H(z)$ presented in Eq. \eqref{e2}.
+Such an approach aims to alleviate the dependence on a specific cosmological model (see section \ref{sec3} for more details).
 The function $x_e(z)$ in Eq. \eqref{e2} denotes the free electron fraction (or degree of plasma ionization), and it is given by

 with $Y_{\mathrm{H}}=3/4$ and $Y_{\mathrm{He}}=1/4$ being the mass fractions of hydrogen and helium, respectively.
 In addition, $x_{\mathrm{e}, \mathrm{H}}(z)$ and $x_{\mathrm{e}, \mathrm{He}}(z)$ denote the ionization fractions of hydrogen and helium, respectively.
-In our analysis, we shall consider $x_{\rm e, H}(z)=x_{\rm e, He}(z)=1$ since hydrogen and helium are fully ionized at $z<3$ \cite{Meiksin:2007rz,becker2011detection}, which gives $x_{\rm e}=7/8$.
+In our analysis, we shall consider $x_{\rm e, H}(z)=x_{\rm e, He}(z)=1$ since hydrogen and helium are fully ionized at $z<3$ \citep{Meiksin:2007rz,becker2011detection}, which gives $x_{\rm e}=7/8$.

 Conversely, the DM contribution from the host galaxy, denoted as $\mathrm{DM}_{\mathrm{host}}$, arises from the integrated column density of free electrons within the galaxy.
 This contribution is influenced by several factors, including the galaxy's morphology, inclination, star formation rate, and the FRB's location within the host.
 These factors introduce significant variability and skewness in the $\mathrm{DM}_{\mathrm{host}}$ distribution.
-Cosmological hydrodynamical simulations, such as those from IllustrisTNG, have demonstrated that the distribution of $\mathrm{DM}_{\mathrm{host}}$ can be effectively modeled by a log-normal function across different redshifts and galaxy types \cite{zhang2020dispersion}.
+Cosmological hydrodynamical simulations, such as those from IllustrisTNG, have demonstrated that the distribution of $\mathrm{DM}_{\mathrm{host}}$ can be effectively modeled by a log-normal function across different redshifts and galaxy types \citep{zhang2020dispersion}.
 This approach captures the asymmetric nature of the distribution and provides a practical framework for interpreting FRB observations and constraining host galaxy properties.
 Based on the above discussion, in this work, we will adopt a log-normal distribution for the $\mathrm{DM}_{\mathrm{host}}$,

 where $\mu = \langle {\rm DM}_{\rm host} \rangle$ and $\sigma_{\rm host}$ are both the log-normal distribution parameters.
 In our analysis, such parameters will be treated as free parameters.